 Non-Invasive Prenatal Testing results are the most precise prenatal screening tests results currently available, more precise than the traditional combined screening of the first trimester3.
 In general, the probability of obtaining a false positive or false negative result is lower than in other tests1-3.

 NIPT detects the main trisomies: Down syndrome, Patau syndrome and Edwards syndrome, with a sensitivity and specificity higher than 98% and 99% respectively.
 This test is also useful to detect aneuploidies in the sex chromosomes with sensitivity and specificity greater than 95% and 99% respectively1-3.

-iGLS uses Verifi® non-invasive prenatal test (Illumina) to determine, by means of massive sequencing of the entire genome, the presence of the most common fetal aneuploidies.
+iGLS uses non-invasive prenatal test to determinate, by means of massive sequencing of the entire genome, the presence of fetal aneuploidies in all 24 chromosomes and the most common microdeletions.
 This test has significantly higher detection rates than traditional methods1-4 and has shown excellent detection rates and very low false positive rates compared to other non-invasive prenatal diagnosis methods5.
-Verifi® test has also the lowest published error rate in the market6-8.

 1. Practice Bulletin No. 163.
 Obstet Gynecol.
 2016; 127(5):979-981.

 2. Gregg AR et al. Genet Med.
 2016;18(10):1056-1065.

 3. Bianchi DW et al. 2014;370(9):799-808.